 - Acting on It/Them (Maybe) - Sometimes, once we allow emotions to be present in us, we need to do something about them.
 If we are always uncomfortable with the feelings of self-doubt or fear of our partner during sub drop, we may need to find a healthy exercise or outlook to learn how to reframe that thinking.
 Or we might just want to learn how to be compassionate with ourselves and sit with the emotion for a while before we can let it go.

 My Best Piece of Advice

 Sub Drop is hard.
-The many times that it’s hit me the hardest have been the biggest opportunity for me to learn about my reactions, my feelings and what I’m thinking.
-The best piece of advice I can give you is that should embrace the experience and prepare for the next time.
-I know we are sad, stressed, lonely, depressed and a variety of other low impact emotions when in Sub Drop, but once you are aware of what’s going on you can learn from it and how to make the next drop less severe.
+The many times it has hit me the hardest has been the biggest opportunity to learn about my reactions, feelings, and what I’m thinking.
+The best advice I can give you is to embrace the experience, learn from the emotions that come up and prepare for next time.
+I know we feel sad, stressed, lonely, depressed, and a variety of other low-impact emotions when in sub drop, but once you know what’s going on, you can process it and make plans to make the next drop less severe.

-You can learn to lessen the effects that Sub Drop has on your body and mind.
+You can learn to lessen sub drop's effects on your body and mind.
 If you feel sad, find things to do that make you happy.
 Are you experiencing physical exhaustion or a sense of illness?
 Get rest, take your vitamins and take care of yourself.
 Are you lonely?
 Then make a date with friends to catch up.
-You can feel better, you just have to make it happen and doing a bit of preparation will go a long way to making that happen.
+You can feel better.
+You just have to make it happen, and doing a bit of preparation will go a long way to making that happen.

-Sub Drop doesn’t have to have such a huge impact on your after playtime moments.
-With a bit of preparation and awareness, you can not only reduce some of it but use it to help you communicate with your partners and express yourself.
-Before you let your emotions spiral out of control, take the steps talked about above and see if you can reclaim your mood.
+Sub Drop doesn’t have to make such a significant impact on your after-playtime moments.
+With some preparation and awareness, you can reduce some of it and use it to help you communicate with your partners and express yourself.
+Before you let your emotions spiral out of control, take steps to process your feelings and see if you can reclaim your mood.